kusimo/quick-download-button/readme.txt

 `

 == Documentation ==
-You can find out more on how to use this plugin on the [Documentation](https://basichow.com/quick-download-button-wordpress-plugin/).
 To contribute and improve this plugin please visit the [Git repo](https://github.com/kusimo/quick-download-button).

 == Frequently Asked Questions ==